SeanHollen/Using-Git/README.md

-git pull = git fetch + git merge git fetch = the inverse of push git merge = the inverse of add+commit git rebase = like merge, but brings the changes commit-by-commit rather than all at once git cherry-pick = like rebase, but with a different syntax and work flow
+git pull = git fetch + git merge git fetch = the inverse of push git merge = the inverse of add+commit git rebase = like merge, but brings the changes commit-by-commit rather than all at once, and with a different result (it's complicated) git cherry-pick = like rebase, but with a different syntax and work flow
 ```